maniospas/Blombly/docs/material/minimization.md

 Repeat the above until nothing is removed anymore.
 This typically runs in amortized time *O(n log n)*.
-In practice, several minimizations repetitions across hierarchical data structures lead to only a few redundant stuff slipping through.
+In practice, several repetitions applied on hierarchical data structures lead to only a few redundant stuff slipping through.
-Everything is applied directly on the intermediate representations, but to avoid looking at a ton of instructions let's say that it would be equivalent to write the following snippet.
+The process described so far modifies directly the intermediate representations, but to avoid looking at a ton of instructions let's say that it would be equivalent to write the following snippet.